Yusuf al-Hani

-Yusuf al-Hani (also anglicised as Joseph Hani; died 5 April 1916) was a Lebanese Maronite resident of Beirut hanged by the Ottoman Empire for communicating with French diplomat François Georges-Picot in 1913.
+Yusuf al-Hani (also anglicised as Joseph Hani; died 5 April 1916) was a Lebanese Maronite Arab resident of Beirut hanged by the Ottoman Empire for communicating with French diplomat François Georges-Picot in 1913.

 Biography

 Al-Hani was a Christian Maronite Arab and resident of Beirut, in modern Lebanon.
 In March 1913 he was one of six men who had signed a letter to the French consul in Beirut, François Georges-Picot, requesting French assistance to liberate Syria and Lebanon from the rule of the Ottoman Empire.
 The outbreak of the First World War in 1914, in which the Ottoman Empire declared war on France and the other Allies, led to the evacuation of the French consulate in Beirut.
 Picot was advised by the American consul, Stanley Hollis, to destroy his secret papers but refused to do so.
 Picot, who thought the war would last just a couple of weeks, hid his documents behind a panel in the consulate building.

 The hiding place of the documents was known to another Maronite, Philippe Effendi Zalzal, employed as a dragoman at the embassy.
 Zalzal was deported by the Ottomans to Damascus.
 When Picot did not return he panicked and, fearing he would be exiled to Anatolia, made contact with Djemal Pasha the Ottoman governor of the Syria province, to offer the information in exchange for a return to Beirut.
 The French consulate came under the protection of the neutral American consul, who placed seals on its doors.
 These were broken on 12 November 1914 when an Ottoman army unit, guided by Zalzal, broke in and removed a quantity of paperwork including Picot's secret documents.
 More papers, from the consulate archive, were removed on 27 September 1915.